kevinbdx35/kevinbdx35/README.md

 I'm a Father 👨‍👧‍👦, Developper, IT Trainer and Mechatronics Engineer.

+I passionned by **back-end development** and everything related to computer sciences.

+My main programming language is **Python** 🐍, I know to use in the professionnal context with differents tools like Pycharm, Panda, Flask, SQLAlchemy, Pytest, Ctype, CPython, JWT, BCrypt, PostgreSQL, Postman, and more...

-Skilled in web technologies, HTML, CSS, SCSS and Javascript, also C and Python Languages with solid foundations in Blender, Illustrator, Adobe XD, Final cut pro and more.
+I also skilled in web technologies, HTML, CSS, SCSS and Javascript.
+And I have goods foundations in C language. .

 Gifted, open-minded 🧠, I am passionate about Sciences 👨🏻‍🔬, blockchain ⛓️, GIS 🛰️, innovation, foresight, IT, digital arts, design, mechatronics, entrepreneurship, drones, nature, biomimicry, 🐶, 🌊, 🎣, ⛵, 🏄‍, 🏖️ and learning all time about everything 📖.